Admissions & Records Forms

 Students may repeat both Non-Repeatable and Repeatable courses according to administrative policy and procedures.
 When course repetition occurs the permanent academic records will be annotated in such a manner that all work remains legible ensuring and true and complete academic history.

-NOTE: Effective Summer 2012, students can only attempt most courses a maximum of 3 times.
+Students can only attempt most courses a maximum of 3 times.
 Attempts prior to Summer 2012 will be taken into consideration.

 Credit may be granted to any student who satisfactorily passes an examination approved or conducted by the discipline or program in which a comparable course is offered.
 In the case of foreign languages students must complete a higher level course in order to receive credit for a lower level language course (see below for correct form).